Gallopsled/pwntools/README.md

 inside the pwnlib.
 These are:

 * `asm`/`disasm`: Small wrapper for nasm
+* `clookup`: Tool for looking up constants (such as SYS_open) on various os/architecture combinations.
 * `cyclic`: De Bruijn sequence generator and lookup tool
 * `nops`: Tool for generating random nopsleds.
 * `peek`/`poke`: Simple tool for sending files over a LAN